apache/spark/docs/running-on-mesos.md

 conf.set("spark.mesos.coarse", "true")
 {% endhighlight %}

-In addition, for coarse-grained mode, you can control the maximum number of resources Spark will acquire.
+In addition, for both fine-grained and coarse-grained mode, you can control the maximum number of resources Spark will acquire.
 By default, it will acquire *all* cores in the cluster (that get offered by Mesos), which only makes sense if you run just one application at a time.
 You can cap the maximum number of cores using `conf.set("spark.cores.max", "10")` (for example).